kamilkub/java-spring-cloudstorage/README.md

 - available user disk space limitation (base is 1GB)
 - authentication with Spring Security

-# Further implementation
-- Thoughts about OAuth2 with Google and Facebook

 ## Steps to set-up the project
 1. First clone the project from git repository<br>